janakkhadka/FCM-with-Node-js/README.md

 # FCM-with-Node-js
-push notifications using fcm with node js this will trigger a notification to the owner side of our futsal app
+push notifications using fcm with node js.

+this will trigger a notification to the owner side of our futsal app.